tmfg/digitraffic/pages/ohjeita-en.md

 wget --header='Digitraffic-User: Junamies/FoobarApp 1.0'
 ```

-## Code examples
-[This page](/en/instructions/examples/) contains code examples of using Digitraffic data and good programming practices.
-The examples are in the form of notebooks and can be run and modified on Google Colab.

 # Cache
 __Q__: Why do APIs often return the same response?
 __A__: Most of the service calls are cached.
 Therefore, there is no gain calling the services too often, as the response will not change.
 Most